Youssefhassan1717/PharmaGraph/README.md

 drug, (3) checking a medication against a list of other drugs for potential interactions, and (4) recommending a safe alternative drug for a given condition considering a patient’s current medi- cations.
-We employ a BioNLP-trained entity recognizer (SpaCy BC5CDR) to extract drug and condition entities from user input, and we explore multiple knowledge retrieval methods—from di- rect graph queries to advanced Retrieval-Augmented Generation
+We employ a BioNLP-trained entity recognizer (Spacy BC5CDR) to extract drug and condition entities from user input, and we explore multiple knowledge retrieval methods—from di- rect graph queries to advanced Retrieval-Augmented Generation